SPDQ/Power-Plant-Detection-in-RSI/README.md

 dataset into four classes i.e. working chimney, unworking chimney, working condensing tower and unworking condensing tower.
 The format of annotations and label are pascal VOC2007.
 You can download the dataset at https://pan.baidu.com/s/1pTt3HH54DerVVYwJDtyQtQ and the password is 14oy.

+Citation
+---
+If you find this dataset or code useful you can cite us using the following bibTex: